rlaker/Obsidian-for-Academia/Citations.md

 How I get citations from [[zotero]].
 There is another plugin, but this one is simpler as it just looks for a library.bib file.

+> How you update this .bib file eill be covered in [[zotero#Better Bibtex]].

 Again, this is made easier by using a template in the [[Citations]] settings.